Psychedelic

 ~Meet at the intersection of science and spirituality~

-Combining Ketamine with mindfulness and meditative practices offers a deep dive into a more conscious and purposeful life.
-These guided practices are designed to bring you home to yourself and to bring safety, resilience and aliveness into your life experience.
-Regardless of what is unfolding moment to moment, we each have an innate capacity and inner wisdom to choose to be present, to practice compassion and kindness with ourselves and recognize the healing power of pleasure and joy in our lives.
+At our retreats we use guided practices to bring individuals home to their inner intelligence.
+Regardless of what is unfolding moment to moment, we each have the innate capacity and inner wisdom to choose to be present and to practice compassion and kindness with ourselves and with each other.

 Steps to join: